terraform-az-modules/terraform-azurerm-aks/examples/private_cluster/README.md

 # Terraform Azure AKS (Azure Kubernetes Service)

 This directory contains an example usage of the **terraform-azure-aks** module.
-It demonstrates how to deploy an Azure Kubernetes Service cluster with private endpoint configuration, custom DNS zone
+It demonstrates how to deploy a Private Azure Kubernetes Service cluster with Key Vault integration, Log Analytics monitoring, and private DNS configuration.

 ---